 Here's an empirical plot of layer time (in microseconds) for a small Transformer with d{model} 8192, d{ff} 32768, and only 2 matmuls per layer.
-This comes from this Colab notebook.
+This comes from a colab that is linked in the online version of this book.
 You'll see that step time increases very slowly up until around batch 240, and then increases linearly.